If you had the chance to cheat death, would you?

 Update: You can check out my guide to the Undead Warlock here!

-Conclusion – Guide to the Undying Warlock Patron in D&D 5e
+Conclusion – Undying Warlock in D&D 5e Guide

 Well, that wraps up this guide to the Undying Warlock in D&D 5e!